-Journalist David Bradford had never seriously contemplated what it’s like to have multiple sclerosis before he chanced upon a second-hand copy of The Journal of a Disappointed Man by WNP Barbellion in a local bookshop.
-That was about five years ago.
+Journalist David Bradford had never seriously contemplated what it’s like to have multiple sclerosis before he chanced upon a second-hand copy of The Journal of a Disappointed Man by WNP Barbellion in a bookshop five years ago.
 Since then he has dipped into the Journal more or less daily.
 "It’s become almost like a bible to me," he says.
-Here he explains just who Barbellion was, and why his writing is so powerful
+Here he explains just who Barbellion was, and why his writing is so powerful.

 The real name of the diarist behind the The Journal of a Disappointed Man is Bruce Cummings.
 He was born on 7 September 1889, and kept a diary from age 13 until shortly before his death, aged 30, in October 1919.
 Cummings — or Barbellion as we ought to call him — grew up in Barnstaple, Devon, trained as an entomologist, eventually got a job at the Natural History Museum in London, and lived just long enough to see the publication of his Journal — to a mixed reception, but with HG Wells among his many plaudits — in March 1919.